Want to learn how to make a volcano for kids that actually erupts?

 • 1 cup of warm water

 TIP: If the salt dough looks a little runny, you might be tempted to add more flour.
-Before you do this, allow the mixture to rest for a few moments!
+Before you do this, allow the mixture to rest briefly!
 That will give the salt a chance to absorb the extra moisture.

 STEP 2: You want to form the salt dough around a small empty water bottle.
 Create a composite or shield volcano shape that you learned about above.